viet34tqc/notebook/interview.md

   - mount/synchronize a file/folder on your host with a file/folder inside container.
 Changes made in the container => changes on the host, and vice versa.
 - Docker volume:
   - syntax: `docker run -v [volume_name]:[container_path]` (If you just use `-v [container_path]`, Docker will create an anonymous volume.)
-  - Create a volume (folder) inside container and it's also synchronize with a folder on the host.
-Folder on host is managed by Docker and stored in a special part of the host filesystem (usually under /var/lib/docker/volumes on Linux).
+  - Create a volume (folder) inside container and it also synchronizes with a folder on the host.
+However, folder on host is managed by Docker and stored in a special part of the host filesystem (usually under /var/lib/docker/volumes on Linux).
   - If container is deleted, the volume saved in the host persists

 Conclusion: Both bind mount and volume synchronize a folder between the container and the host.
 The key difference is that with a bind mount, the host path is manually specified and not managed by Docker.
 In contrast, a volume is managed entirely by Docker, including its storage location.